fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/chart-types/funnel-chart-net.md

 ---
 title: Funnel chart | FusionCharts
-description: This article outlines the steps to create funnel chart
+description: Explore the steps involved in creating a funnel chart to analyze the conversion rates of a website's purchases.
+Click now to explore more with our article!
 heading: Funnel chart
 ---